 The Salvation Army is expanding its volunteer troops and you can help!
 Below is a list of some of our current opportunities.

 - DRIVERS! - Day Care Lunch Run Driver; Donations pick up driver; Shopper for the shelter.
-You must be an approved driver with The Salvation Army for all these opportunities.

 - Truck Assistant & Donations Processor - We have a BIG NEED for men/women that can lift 30 lbs. or more on a regular basis.

 - Day Care Kitchen/ cleaning help - Assist staff ready lunches; Run dishes through dishwasher and clean containers; clean public areas in day care later in the afternoon.

 - Medical Providers and RN's - The Red Shield Free Clinic is seeking qualified Doctors, Nurse Practitioners and RN's to provide care at clinic sessions.